joaohenggeler/eternal-wanderer/Source/README.md

 * `tumblr_max_video_duration`: the maximum duration of a Tumblr video (in seconds).
 This should be set to the current Tumblr video duration limit while taking into account the post frequency and the daily total limit.
 At the time of writing, this is a total of 60 minutes of video per day (or at most 450 seconds per video when posting every 3 hours).
 Used to trim media snapshots.

+* `bluesky_instance_url`: the instance's URL decided in the [setup guide](#setup-guide). **Must be changed before publishing on Bluesky.**

+* `bluesky_username`: the handle or username decided in the [setup guide](#setup-guide). **Must be changed before publishing on Bluesky.**

+* `bluesky_password`: the password decided in the [setup guide](#setup-guide). **Must be changed before publishing on Bluesky.**

+* `bluesky_max_status_length`: the maximum amount of characters in a Bluesky post.
+This should be set to the instance's character limit.

+* `bluesky_max_video_duration`: the maximum duration of a Bluesky video (in seconds).
+This should be set to the instance's video duration limit.
+Used to trim media snapshots and to split text-to-speech recordings across multiple posts.

+* `bluesky_max_video_size`: the maximum size of a Bluesky video (in megabytes).
+This should be set to the instance's video size limit.

+* `bluesky_max_text_to_speech_segments`: the maximum amount of text-to-speech segments (i.e. replies) to post.
+If the recording requires more than this amount, the text-to-speech replies are skipped.
+Only used if `reply_with_text_to_speech` is enabled.

 ## Custom Options

 Some of the options described above can be changed for specific snapshots using the `Options` column in the database.
 This column takes a JSON object with any options to override the default configuration.
 For example, if you wanted a recording to last longer and wanted to improve the chances of a short audio file being captured correctly, you could use the following: `{"min_duration": 60, "plugin_syncing_page_type": "reload_twice"}`.
-You can find a list of all mutable options in [`common/config.py`](common/config.py#L104).
+You can find a list of all mutable options in [`common/config.py`](common/config.py#L106).

 This column also accepts the following extra options: